Kayli/logspub/biology.md

 - hyoid bone (подъязычная кость)
 - radius and ulna: bones of the forearm
 - fibula and tibia: bones of the lower leg

+## symbiotic relationships

+- dependence
+  - obligate
+    - meaning that one or both of the symbionts entirely depend on each other for survival
+  - facultative, optional
+    - independent organisms, capable surviving on their own, when necessary

+- mutualism (interspecies reciprocal altruism)
+  - long-term relationship between individuals of different species where both individuals benefit

+- parasitism
+  - parasite benefits while the host is harmed

+- mimicry
+  - species adopts distinct characteristics of another species
+    - to alter its relationship dynamic with the species being mimicked, to its own advantage

+- endosymbiosis
+  - nutritional dependence

+- physical attachment
+  - conjunctive
+    - symbionts form a single body
+  - disjunctive
+    - all other arrangements

+## evolutionary thories

+- divine creation
+- darwinism
+  - catastrophism
+  - mutogenesis
+    - main trains of thought
+      - lamarckism
+      - darwinism
+  - modern synthesis

+- modern ideas
+  - continuous vs discrete increments of fenotype
+    - continuous (micromutations)
+      - degree of expression of certain genes
+        - regulatory proteins
+          - modify accessibility of binding sites of dna molecule
+            - similarities with event-diven systems in software
+    - discrete (macromutations)
+      - genome is discrete by itself, so not a big surpise here
+      - also can be consequence of a quick/sharp resonanse (chemical?)

 ## references